 A little over a week ago I led my first public ritual in California, and received at lot of positive feedback from people I like and respect in my community.
-Most of the comments that I got ended up being about the energy present at the ritual (strong and good), and my wife and I’s recitations of the Charge of the Goddess and Charge of the God.
-These are not separate things, because it’s always a lot easier to raise energy if the gods are attending your ritual.
+Most of the comments that I got ended up being about the energy present at the ritual (strong and good), and the recitations of the Charge of the Goddess and Charge of the God by my wife and I. These are not separate things, because it’s always a lot easier to raise energy if the gods are attending your ritual.

 In nearly twenty years of Paganism I’ve been to a lot of rituals, and one thing I’ve noticed over the years is how little time many ritual leaders devote to deity.
 I don’t think your God and Goddess calls have to take up thirty minutes of ritual time, but they should convey something.
 They should be more than just two quickly jotted down lines read with little to no emotion.
 I know that there’s often a focus on the rite during ritual, that tricky moment of leading your circle or coven in a magickal working or seasonal celebration, but your rite will go so much easier if you can feel the presence of the Lord and Lady while you are doing it.